 Here are some of the most frequently asked questions (and answers) about electric heaters and gas heaters for your home.

 What is more commonly used in the United States, electric or gas heat?

-According to energy.gov, natural gas is the most commonly used heating source in the United States, with about 49% of homes using gas heat compared to 34% of homes that use electric heat.
-The remainder of homes either have no heat or use a variety of other sources, including propane, fuel oil, and wood.
+The remainder of homes either have no heat or use a variety of other sources, such as propane, fuel oil, and wood.

-- Pros: Electric heating systems generally have small units and don’t require special venting, fuel pipes, or storage tanks and are easy to maintain.
+Electric heating systems generally have small units; don’t require special venting, fuel pipes, or storage tanks; and are easy to maintain.

-- Cons: While natural gas systems may cost more and require extra expenses for putting in gas lines if they don’t already exist, gas heaters offer the convenience and comfort of warming up rooms quickly, are less expensive to operate, and are great for areas that have harsh winters.
+A natural gas heater for your home may cost more and require extra expenses for putting in gas lines if they don’t already exist.
+But gas heaters for your house offer the convenience and comfort of warming up rooms quickly, are less expensive to operate, and are great for areas that have harsh winters.